 The game sessions lasted about 25 min each on average.
-The time difference between the two scenarios was small; game sessions lasted for approximately 26 min $(M=26 \min 29 s; SD=06 \min 8 s)$ in the child-child scenario and for approximately 24 min $(M=24 \min 20 s; SD=4 \min 51 s)$ in the child-robot scenario, see Table 1.
+The time difference between the two scenarios was small; game sessions lasted for approximately 26 min (M=26 min 29 s; SD=06 min 8 s) in the child-child scenario and for approximately 24 min (M=24 min 20 s; SD=4 min 51 s) in the child-robot scenario, see Table 1.

 The teacher alternated between active verbal participation and silent activity monitoring during the game sessions.
 On average, the distribution between active verbal participation and silent monitoring was 31,2.
 It was similar in both scenarios: only slightly higher child-robot (M=33,0%; SD=7,7) than in child-child (M=30,4%; SD=14,3).
-A higher standard deviation value in the child-child scenario means that the teacher's verbal participation in each game session varied more when the tutee was a younger child and not a robot.
+A higher standard deviation value in the child-child scenario means that the teacher's verbal participation in each game session varied more when the tutee

+Table 1 The average time for the game sessions and the teacher's average activity distribution in the two scenarios was a younger child and not a robot.
 The teacher left the classroom a few times due to external circumstances, but TF stayed and supported both the child(ren) and the robot when needed.
 Hence, there was always a teacher or a TF nearby.

-Table 1 The average time forthe game sessions and theteacher's average activity distribution in the two scenarios Teaching activity
+Scenario Time Teaching activity

-Scenario Time Verbal participation (%) Silent moni- toring (%)
+Verbal participation (%) Silent moni- toring (%)

 child-child 24 min and 20 s 30,4 69,6

 child-robot 26 min and 29 s 33,0 67,0

 Overall 25 min and 25 s 31,2 68,8